Megadose Vitamin C therapy

 Liposomal Vit C is best if taking large 6 – 20+ gram daily doses

-The newer Micro Liposomal Vitamin C is also available in NZ.
+The newer Micro Liposomal Vitamin C is also available.

 This is more convenient to take than the regular liposmal vitamin C – a liquid rather than a gel, but it is also more expensive.

-Powder – this is good quality nice tasting orange flavoured powder, but powder is only really suitable for small maintenance doses of up to 1- 4 grams per day – for mega dosing we recommend taking Liposamal Vit C.
+Powders are really only suitable for small maintenance doses of up to 1- 4 grams per day – for mega dosing we recommend taking Liposamal or Microsomal Vit C.